 It was never a problem for him to carry out many odd jobs about our Cottage.

-Norm was our designated bus driver for several years and drove members to the State Archives at Kingswood where he would sit in the bus or under a shady tree and read a book for up to five hours while we searched the records.
+Norm was our designated bus

+members to the State Archives at Kingswood where he would sit in the bus or under a shady tree and read a book for up to five hours while we searched the records.